-Marin Math Circle will be taking Fall 2015 to review and revamp programming–no classes will be held for the rest of the calendar year.
-If you haven’t already done so, you are welcome to register for updates as we prepare for Spring 2016.
+Marin Math Circle will be restarting in Spring 2017.
+If you haven’t already done so, you are welcome to register for updates as we prepare.
 Thank you for your continued support of MMC.

 Below are a few puzzles, and here are some more problems.